-Food Plants: History and nature of food plants, major and minor cereals, legumes and pulses, vegetables, fruits and nuts, vegetable oils and fats.
+Food Plants: History and nature of food plants, major and minor cereals, legumes and pulses, vegetables, fruits and nuts.
 Extraction of sugar from sugarcane.
 Flow diagram of the process with a critical study of the steps involved, problems faced by the sugar industry in India.
 By-products of sugar industry, distillation of alcohol and other products with special reference to distilleries in Punjab.
-Food adjuncts: Spices condiments and other flavouring agents, beverages, fumitory and masticatory materials; functional foods.
+Food adjuncts: Spices condiments and other flavoring agents, beverages, fumitory and masticatory materials; functional foods.

-Forest Products: Wood & Oak, gums and resins, rubber, oils.
+Forest Products: Wood & Oak.
 Physical characteristics of Indian woods, methods of seasoning and chemical treatment of specialized use, fireproofing of the wood.
 Industrial manufacturing of packing material and plywood and the classifications of plywoods according to their use.
 Some important commercial woods: Dalbergia spp., Shorea robusta, Tectona grandis, Cedrus deodara, Bamboo-the 'greengold' of India.
-Essential oil yielding plants of India, their use in perfumery.

-Industrial Plant Products: Fibre yielding plants, essential oils, fatty oil and waxes, tanning and dyeing materials, rubber and other latex yielding products, gums and resins, sugars, starches and other cellulose products.
+Industrial Plant Products: Essential oil yielding plants of India, their use in perfumery, vegetable oils, fats and waxes, starches and other cellulose products.
 Manufacturing of paper and board from raw plant material.
-Manufacturing of crude and high quality paper, recycled paper; soils; bio fuel producing plants.
-Fibres: Classification of fibres, physical and chemical processes involved in the manufacturing of fibres from different types of fibre yielding plants.
+Manufacturing of crude and high quality paper, recycled paper; bio fuel producing plants.

+Fibres: Different types of fibre yielding plants, classification of fibres, physical and chemical processes involved in the manufacturing of fibre.

-The Rubber Plants of India, Extraction of Raw Rubber and its Chemical Processing for the Manufacturing of Finished Rubber.
+Rubber and Latex Products: The Rubber Plants of India, latex yielding plants, Extraction of Raw Rubber and its Chemical Processing for the Manufacturing of Finished Rubber.
 Sources of gums and resins and their classifications according to their chemical nature.
 Extraction of the raw resin and down the line processing for terpentine and other products.
-Sources of natural dyes in India and their extraction methods, merits and limitations of plant based dyes.
+Sources of natural dyes and tannins in India and their extraction methods, merits and limitations of plant based dyes.